-Kinesiology is the study of human movement and is a major experiencing tremendous growth.
-People with kinesiology backgrounds are involved in teaching, coaching, athletic training, allied health, ergonomics, and health and wellness.
+Kinesiology is the study of human movement and is a major that’s experiencing tremendous growth.
+People with kinesiology backgrounds are involved in teaching, coaching, athletic training, allied health, ergonomics and health and wellness.
 Depending on the specialization, career options include:

 Our rigorous curriculum provides a comprehensive understanding of kinesiology.
-You can focus your studies to one of the following degree tracks:
+You can focus your studies on one of the following degree tracks:

-You’ll learn from faculty members who have been recognized for their teaching and research by the American Alliance for Health, Physical Education, Recreation and Dance; the American College of Sports Medicine; and the National Association for Girls and Women in Sport.
-Their areas of expertise are:
+You’ll learn from faculty members who’ve been recognized for their teaching and research by the Society of Health and Physical Educators (SHAPE America), the American College of Sports Medicine and the National Association for Girls and Women in Sport.
+Their areas of expertise include:

-As a Kinesiology major, you will study the behavioral, historical, mechanical, physiological, psychological and sociological foundations of exercise and sport.
+As a Kinesiology major, you’ll study the behavioral, historical, mechanical, physiological, psychological and sociological foundations of exercise and sport.
 You’ll also learn about the development of skill and knowledge in specific forms of dance, exercise and sport.